raiddk/personal-finance-worksheet/README.md

 - [ ] Add automated testing section.
     - [ ] Test that the compound interest calculations are correct.
     - [x] Test that the scenario 1 and 2 bills and monthly total expenses are correct.
-    - [ ] Test whether the asset allocations are accurate.
+    - [x] Test whether the asset allocations are accurate.
     - [x] Test whether the emergency savings calculation is correct.
 ~~- [ ] Utilize stocks functionality within Excel to give real time updates.~~
     - (Back to LibreOffice so no stock information.)

+Misc Improvements To Think About:
+- [ ] - Have all testing sources come from the Input area instead of depending on the values totaled in each area.
+That should make testing consistent since one side of the data is coming from a single source for all tests.